-SK: How easy or difficult is it sourcing products that you love to use on your hair where you live or reside?
+SK: How easy or difficult is it sourcing products that you love to use on your hair where you live or relax?

-SK: Tell me about a great hair day or a bad hair day in short, or about a liked or frustrating feature about your hair.
+SK: Tell me about a great hairday or a bad hair day in a short story, or about a liked or frustrating feature about your hair.

 SK: Do you have any hair crushes?

-SK: What would you say to employers and teachers out there who think that natural hair is not for the office or the classroom, respectively?
+SK: What would you say to say to employers and teachers out there who think that natural hair is not for the office or the class room,